The Call to Ban Asbestos in the United States

 Alternatives to asbestos exist and have fewer risks associated with them.
 Most industries have been able to replace asbestos with other materials.
 For example, for large-diameter pipes formerly reinforced with asbestos, steel reinforcement may be used to reduce the dangers to the public should the pipe begin to decay over time.

-Other, less-harmful minerals may be used to reinforce flooring and ceiling tiles rather than asbestos, such as fiberglass and silicates.
+Other, less-harmful minerals are used to reinforce flooring and ceiling tiles rather than asbestos, such as fiberglass and silicates.

 Is Asbestos Banned in Other Countries?